SMZR 25x100 / N52 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in the industry of new technologies – are used in computer drives, electric motors, medical equipment or other highly developed apparatuses.
+- Key role in advanced technologically fields – find application in hard drives, electric drive mechanisms, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets can be dangerous, if swallowed, which is crucial in the context of child safety.
-Additionally, miniscule components of these magnets are able to complicate diagnosis in case of swallowing.
+- Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which is particularly important in the context of child safety.
+Additionally, small elements of these devices can hinder the diagnostic process when they are in the body.

 Do not place neodymium magnets near a computer HDD, TV, and wallet.